olmobianc/Project-4---Udacity-Front-End-Web-Development-Nanodegree/README.md

 - Service workers
 - Using APIs and creating requests to external urls

-This was my setup to get the project up and running.
+This was my setup to get the project up and running:

 - installed npm packages
 - set up server for app to run on localhost: 8081